Psalms For Life

 See how I suffer because of those who hate me.

-Snatch me away from death’s gates
+Snatch me away from the gates of death

 14 to burst through Zion’s gates